 Qualitative insights provide a deep, nuanced understanding of consumer behavior and emotions.
 On the other hand, quantitative insights offer hard numbers that can be used to make data-driven decisions.

-So, whether diving into customer motivations or measuring brand awareness, ensure you’re leveraging both insights.
+So, whether diving into customer motivations or measuring brand recognition, ensure you’re leveraging both insights.

-Ultimately, your chosen methodology will be instrumental in framing your brand research’s effectiveness.
+Ultimately, your chosen methodology will be instrumental in framing the effectiveness of your brand research.

 Develop Research Instruments